lowfatcomputing/amforth/doc/source/Architecture.rst

 during processing.
 The task of REFILL is to fill the string buffer, SOURCE will point to when finished.

 There is one default input source: The terminal input buffer.
-This buffer gets filled with REFILL-TIB that reads from the serial input buffers (KEY).
-SOURCE points to the Terminal Input Buffer itself.
+This buffer gets filled with :command:`REFILL-TIB` that reads from the serial input buffers (:command:`KEY`).
+:command:`SOURCE` points to the Terminal Input Buffer itself.
-Another input source are plain strings, used by EVALUATE.
+Another input source are plain strings, used by :command:`EVALUATE`.

 Recognizer
 ----------

-A recognizer gets the word address (API is not yet finalized) of the current word.
+A recognizer gets the string information of the current word.
 If the word can be processed, the recognizer is responsible to do so.
 A word from the dictionary has to be either executed or compiled, a number as well.
 A recognizer must not change the word buffer content.
 Finally the recognizer returns a flag to